-In considering this the Administering Authority, based on the advice of the Fund Actuary, will consider if this results in a reasonable likelihood that the funding plan will be successful potentially taking into account any changes in funding after the valuation date up to the finalisation of the valuation by 31 March 2017 at the latest.
+In considering this the Administering Authority, based on the advice of the Fund Actuary, will consider if this results in a reasonable likelihood that the funding plan will be successful potentially taking into account any changes in funding after the valuation date up to the finalisation of the valuation by 31 March 2020 at the latest.

-As part of each valuation separate employer contribution rates are assessed by the Fund Actuary for each participating employer or group of employers.
+As part of each valuation, separate employer contribution rates are assessed by the Fund Actuary for each participating employer or group of employers.
 These rates are assessed taking into account the experience and circumstances of each employer, following a principle of no cross-subsidy between the distinct employers and employer groups in the Fund.

-The Administering Authority, following consultation with the participating employers, has adopted the following objectives for setting the individual employer contribution rates arising from the 2016 actuarial valuation:
+The Administering Authority, following consultation with the participating employers, has adopted the following objectives for setting the individual employer contribution rates arising from the 2019 actuarial valuation:

-- The Fund does not believe it appropriate for contribution reductions to apply compared to the existing funding plan (allowing for indexation where applicable) where deficits remain unless there is compelling reason to do so. - Subject to consideration of affordability, as a general rule the deficit recovery period will reduce by at least 3 years for employers at this valuation when compared to the preceding valuation.
+- Subject to consideration of affordability, as a general rule the deficit recovery period will reduce by at least 3 years for employers at this valuation when compared to the preceding valuation.
 This is to target full solvency over a similar (or shorter) time horizon.
 Employers will have the freedom to adopt a recovery plan on the basis of a shorter period if they so wish.
 Subject to affordability considerations and other factors, a bespoke period may be applied in respect of particular employers where the Administering Authority considers this to be warranted (see Deficit Recovery Plan in Appendix B).
-These principles have resulted in an average recovery period of 16 years being adopted across all Fund employers.
+These principles have resulted in an average recovery period of 12 years being adopted across all Fund employers. - Individual employer contributions will be expressed and certified as two separate elements: - the Primary rate: a percentage of pensionable payroll in respect of the cost of the future accrual of benefits

-- Individual employer contributions will be expressed and certified as two separate elements: - the Primary rate: a percentage of pensionable payroll in respect of the cost of the future accrual of benefits - the Secondary rate: a schedule of lump sum monetary amounts over 2017/20 in respect of an employer's surplus or deficit
+• the Secondary rate: a schedule of lump sum monetary amounts over 2020/23 in respect of an employer's surplus or deficit

 For any employer, the total contributions they are actually required to pay in any one year is the sum of the Primary and Secondary rates (subject to an overall minimum of zero).
-Both elements are subject to further review from April 2020 based on the results of the 2019 actuarial valuation.
+Both elements are subject to further review from April 2023 based on the results of the 2022 actuarial valuation.

-- Where increases (or decreases) in employer contributions are required from 1 April 2017, following completion of the 2016 actuarial valuation, the increase (or decrease) from the rates of contribution payable in the year 2017/18 may be implemented in steps, over a maximum period of 3 years. - On the cessation of an employer's participation in the Fund, in accordance with the Regulations, the Fund Actuary will be asked to make a termination assessment.
+- Where increases (or decreases) in employer contributions are required from 1 April 2020, following completion of the 2019 actuarial valuation, the increase (or decrease) from the rates of contribution payable in the year 2020/21 may be implemented in steps, over a maximum period of 3 years. - On the cessation of an employer's participation in the Fund, in accordance with the Regulations, the Fund Actuary will be asked to make a termination assessment.
 Any deficit in the Fund in respect of the employer will be due to the Fund as a termination contribution, unless it is agreed by the Administering Authority and the other parties involved that the assets and liabilities relating to the employer will transfer within the Fund to another participating employer.
 The termination policy is summarised in the Fund's Admission and Termination Policy document (Section 7 of this Fund Policy Document). - In all cases the Administering Authority reserves the right to apply a different approach at its sole discretion, taking into account the risk associated with an employer in proportion to the Fund as a whole.
 Such cases will be determined by the Section 151 Officer and notified to the Committee.
 The employer will also be notified.